REVISION ON CALL FOR ACADEMIC YEAR 2075/76 APPLICATION

-In honor of the late Dr Bhuwon Ratna Sthapit and his life-long commitment to agrobiodiversity conservation, research and development, LI-BIRD and Bioversity International has established ‘Bhuwon Ratna Sthapit Memorial Fellowship for Agrobiodiversity in Nepal’ that will provide financial assistance to young students and researchers from Nepal who wish to pursue Master’s degree in agrobiodiversity or related field.
-Recognizing the tremendous loss of leadership with Bhuwon’s untimely demise, through this fellowship LI-BIRD and Bioversity International will help build a new generation of scientists and agrobiodiversity conservation leaders in preserving Nepal’s rich agrobiodiversity heritage and habitat.
+In honor of the late Dr Bhuwon Ratna Sthapit and his life-long commitment to agrobiodiversity conservation, research and development, LI-BIRD has established ‘Bhuwon Ratna Sthapit Memorial Fellowship for Agrobiodiversity in Nepal’ that will provide financial assistance to young students and researchers from Nepal who wish to pursue Master’s degree in agrobiodiversity or related field.
+Recognizing the tremendous loss of leadership with Bhuwon’s untimely demise, through this fellowship LI-BIRD will help build a new generation of scientists and agrobiodiversity conservation leaders in preserving Nepal’s rich agrobiodiversity heritage and habitat.

-Beginning from the academic year 2018, each year LI-BIRD and Bioversity International will award Bhuwon Ratna Sthapit Memorial Scholarship to two students, male and female, to pursue Master’s Degree in the field of agrobiodiversity or related field.
+Beginning from the academic year 2075/76, each year LI-BIRD will award Bhuwon Ratna Sthapit Memorial fellowship to one student to pursue Master’s Degree in the field of agrobiodiversity or related field.
 The fellowship aims to encourage bright and promising students, especially from Nepal’s rural and mountainous areas to pursue careers in agrobiodiversity or related field.
 The fellowship is available to Nepali citizens, with priority given to socio-economically disadvantaged applicants, who have secured admission at a university in Nepal.

-- Each fellow will receive Nepali Rupees 500,000 over a period of two years to cover partial or full tuition, living expenses, books and supplies, and thesis research costs while pursuing a Master’s Degree in agrobiodiversity related field at a university in Nepal.
-However, it should be noted that LI-BIRD and Bioversity International reserves the sole right to reduce or split the fellowship amount between deserving students, if necessary; and
+- Each fellow will receive Nepali Rupees 200,000 over a period of two years to cover partial or full tuition, living expenses, books and supplies, and thesis research costs while pursuing a Master’s Degree in agrobiodiversity related field at a university in Nepal.

-- The students will have an opportunity to interact with LI-BIRD and Bioversity International’s staff and an opportunity to carry out field research (as partial fulfillment of their Master’s Degree thesis) in agrobiodiversity related projects managed by LI-BIRD and Bioversity International in Nepal.
+- The students will have an opportunity to interact with LI-BIRD staff and an opportunity to carry out field research (as partial fulfillment of their Master’s Degree thesis) in agrobiodiversity related projects managed by LI-BIRD in Nepal.

-- All applicants, male and female, must be citizen and resident of Nepal;
+- All applicants must be citizen and resident of Nepal;

 Selection Process and Procedures

 Bhuwon Ratna Sthapit Memorial Fellows will be selected through a transparent, competitive and merit-based process.
-A selection committee comprising representatives from LI-BIRD Executive Board, LI-BIRD Management, Bioversity International, and an independent evaluator will review all eligible applications, interview finalists, and select a winner based on the following criteria:
+A selection committee comprising representatives from LI-BIRD management and Executive Board will review all eligible applications, interview finalists, and select a winner based on the following criteria:

 - Professional Qualifications - as evidenced by previous and current conservation, research and development work or positions, awards/certificates received, references from employer/s (if applicable) or professional colleagues, publications, and other sources;